KnoP-01/krl-for-vim/README.md

 in the next major release the default will change.

 KRL for Vim supports VKRC files.
 Folding will get optimized for VKRC.
 Also try the gd mapping on a fold line with SPSMAKRO, UP or Marker.
+Editing is still almost impossible, this is moslty useful for viewing.

-**Note:** Keep your files to be edited below the `KRC/` folder if you plan to edit lots of files.
-This folder will be the root for 'path'.
+**Note:** Keep your files to be edited in one folder or in a regular robot backup folder structure.
+KRL for Vim modifies 'path' by default accordingly.
 **Note to linux users:** Keep your files to be edited on a FAT file system.
 Some features need the case insensitive file system to work properly.

 ## Installation:

-Extract the most recent [release][1] archive into your `~/.vim/` or `%USERPROFILE%\vimfiles\` directory (depending on your System) keeping the folder structure.
+Extract the most recent [release][1] and copy the folders `/doc`, `/ftdetect`, `/ftplugin`, `/indent` and `/syntax` into your `~/.vim/` or `%USERPROFILE%\vimfiles\` directory.
 Overwrite krl.\* files from older installation.

-To fully use these scripts put >
+To fully use these plugins put >

     filetype plugin indent on
     syntax on